 Oil Safety – DILUTION

-Essential oils are plant essence that are HIGHLY concentrated.
+Essential oils are plant essences that are HIGHLY concentrated.
 It takes approximately 250 pounds of lavender to make just one pound of essential oil and it takes approximately 5000 pounds of rose petals to make one pound of rose oil.
 This shows just how concentrated essential oils are in comparison to the actual plant.